The Basics of TRICARE: An Overview

 What If I Have Other Health Insurance?

-The TRICARE official site states that those with other coverage in addition to TRICARE (think Medicare or coverage offered by an employer, TRICARE supplements do not qualify as “other health insurance” and the Prime option may not be the best choice in such cases.
+The TRICARE official site states that for those with other coverage in addition to TRICARE (think Medicare or coverage offered by an employer, TRICARE supplements do not qualify as “other health insurance,” and the Prime option may not be the best choice in such cases.

 Each TRICARE plan has its own unique features, and your costs may vary depending on the nature of your plan, how many (if any) dependents you want to list in your plan, where you are assigned (stateside or overseas), and other variables.
 The TRICARE Compare Cost tool can help you get an idea of what to expect from your own coverage.